ecs36c-sq2023/ECS153-hw0/README.md

 ### Requirements

 - For C and header files, you SHOULD NOT modify any code unless you see `/* Your code here ... */` or something similar.
-  - Specifically, you SHOULD NOT modify any function declarations.
+Specifically, you SHOULD NOT modify:
+  - Any function declarations.
+  - Any `#include`, the files have enough `#include` to write the code.
+Even if `main.c` doesn't include any struct definitions, with smart function pointers you can work that around.
-- You may modify `CMakeLists.txt` as you wish for debugging purposes.
+- You may modify `CMakeLists.txt` as you wish.
+  - Try not to change compiler settings, but you can modify it for debuggin purposes.
+  - You should remove the files you didn't finish to avoid a compiler failure.
   - Hint: This `CMakeLists.txt` is not correct.
 It will compile the project, but not correctly.

 ### Submitting your Homework